List of minor biblical places: Ezel

 Ezel appears to be the name given to a cairn, rock or milestone in a biblical story concerning David and Jonathan (1 Samuel 20:19).
 David, the future king of Israel, is a close friend of Jonathan, the son of then-king Saul.
 Jonathan warns David that Saul may be seeking to kill him, and instructs David to flee.
 Jonathan instructs David to wait "at the rock Ezel" until Jonathan can understand Saul's intentions, which he will then signal to David so that David can know whether to flee or stay in Saul's court.
 According to some biblical critics, the word "Ezel" is not a proper noun in Hebrew, and is either a scribal mistake of some kind or a word which is not understood by biblical scholars.
 The Revised Standard Version refers to it as "yonder stone heap".

 G

 Galeed

 Galeed, according to Genesis 31:47-48, is the name given by Jacob to the place where he and Laban reached a peace agreement.
 The name is Hebrew for "testimonial mound", and is a reference to the pile of stones erected by Jacob and Laban as a memorial, or "witness", of the agreement between the two relatives.
 Laban called the stone "Jegar-Sahadutha", the Aramaic equivalent of the Hebrew "Galeed".
-The place is also called mizpah.